-ACTS OF GOD INSURANCE CLAIMS IN TEXAS
+ACT OF GOD INSURANCE CLAIMS IN TEXAS

 Houston Acts of God Insurance Lawyer

-What is an Act of God?
+What Is an Act of God?

-Acts of God are beyond human control, and thus have a very high destructive potential.
+Acts of God are beyond human control and thus have a very high destructive potential.
 Acts of God are beyond human control and thus have a very high destructive potential.
 Another common term is “Vis Major.”
 This Latin phrase basically means that natural causes inflict great damage that is neither caused by nor preventable by human beings.

 Act of God Clause Example